Professor Emeritus of Physics

 - General Relativity

-Starkovich first came to PLU in the fall of 1992 and was hired into a tenure-track position in 1997.
+Starkovich first came to PLU in the fall of 1992 and was hired into a tenure-track position in 1997, by which time he had taught most of the undergraduate physics curriculum.
 He was a principal investigator on a grant from the W.M.
 Keck Foundation that brought an astronomical observatory to the PLU campus in 1998.
 He oversaw the details of the construction of the observatory, worked closely with students in assembling the dome and installing the telescope, and oversaw several undergraduate research projects.
 The observatory has been a valuable addition to the university’s astronomy curriculum and to its public outreach efforts through PLU’s annual Jazz Under the Stars concerts and through occasional events held in collaboration with the Tacoma Astronomical Society.

-Prior to becoming acting provost in 2009 and then provost in 2010, his university service included chair of the physics department (three and a half years), a member of the Faculty Affairs Committee (five years), a member of the PLU Budget Advisory Committee (six years), parliamentarian to the chair of the Faculty Assembly (two years), elected faculty representative to the Board of Regents, special assistant to the provost for budget modeling.
+Prior to becoming acting provost in 2009 and then provost in 2010, his university service included chair of the physics department (three-and-one-half years), a member of the Faculty Affairs Committee (five years), a member of the PLU Budget Advisory Committee (six years), parliamentarian to the chair of the Faculty Assembly (two years), elected faculty representative to the Board of Regents, and special assistant to the provost for budget modeling.
 He has also served as Treasurer of PLU’s chapter of the Phi Kappa Phi Honor Society.

 Starkovich was raised on his family’s farm in Oregon.
 He and his partner, Ruth Williams, have lived in Burien, Washington near Seattle since 1989.